 He then moved to York to work as Head Sculptor with the renowned carver Dick Reid, alongside several great designers and architects on many high profile commissions including the Jubilee Fountain on Sandringham Estate erected to commemorate The Queens Golden Jubilee and figures of Christ and Madonna for St Mungos Church in Glasgow.

-Andrian opened his own studio near York in 2003 taking on a wide range of commissions in the UK and America.
+Andrian opened his own studio near York in 2003 taking on a wide range of public and private commissions in the UK and America.
 His clients have included: Lord Rothschild, HRH The Prince of Wales, Lord Conrad Black, Lord Halifax and Fred Landman.
 He became a QEST scholar in 2008, winning the Medal of Excellence in 2020, and is a member of The Society of Portrait Sculptors and The Art Workers Guild.

 Since his early days studying figurative sculpture at high school, Andrian has continually strived to explore the timeless fascination which the human form holds.
 He relishes the distinct challenges of both making realistic figures, as well as abstractions based on the human form, working in marble, stone and bronze.